 - New utility code provided to convert observation input files from brightness temperature or radiance to principal component scores, and back again.

-In addition, the code and the directory structure have been tidied up for this release.
-The makefile has been rewritten so that you no longer have to comment out lines, and there are no “dummy” routines.
+Note that for Version 1.1, the code and the directory structure were tidied up.
+The makefile was rewritten so that you no longer have to comment out lines, and there are no “dummy” routines.
 All compiled files are now in the build directory.
 Test scripts have been provided that run the 1D-Var in a subdirectory to remove clutter.

 The NWPSAF 1DVar scheme is a stand-alone retrieval package for nadir-viewing passive sounding satellite instruments.
 The code contains the merged capabilities of the previously supported Met Office, SSMIS and ECMWF 1DVar schemes.It is reasonably flexible and may be used with many different sounding instruments with minimal changes.